SkynetLabs/skynet-kernel/README.md

 ## Known Issues

-This browser extension does not work in Chrome.
-This is medium-high priority to fix.

-There's an issue with the kernel loading procedure where after you log into the kernel, it'll fail to refresh correctly.
-The problem is well understood and there are some annoying solutions.
-This is high priority to fix.

 The build process only works on Linux and is highly non-standard.
 If you are getting started on a new machine, you will also need to swap out the v2 skylinks of every kernel module that gets imported by the test suite, by